dsp2003/clef/README.md

 + [N] Farmable Peanut Seeds can be planted and will drop Peanut Seed or Peanuts

++ [N] Wild Peanut Seeds will spawn in Garden and Forest biomes on the previously unvisited worlds

 + [N] Consumable Peanuts can be grown with farmable Peanut Seeds

 + [N] Butter can be crafted from Coconut Milk